 Martin Scorsese’s surprising remake of the 1962 Cape Fear affords a masterly demonstration of his technical virtuosity but eschews the creepy realism of the original to play to contemporary taste for overwrought horror.
 The result is stylistically brilliant and harrowing.

-The basic plot remains the same: vengeful ex-con Max Cady (De Niro) mounts a terror campaign against the lawyer (Nolte) he blames for his 14-year imprisonment for rape, targeting the man’s wife and daughter (Jessica Lange and remarkable newcomer Juliette Lewis).
+The basic plot remains the same: vengeful ex-con Max Cady (Robert De Niro) mounts a terror campaign against the lawyer (Nick Nolte) he blames for his 14-year imprisonment for rape, targeting the man’s graphic artist wife, Leigh (Jessica Lange) and nubile 15-year-old daughter, Danny (remarkable newcomer Juliette Lewis) at their rambling North Carolina home.

 At first, Cady operates within the bounds of the law, threatening the Bowden family with his presence alone – his overbearing physicality, loud Hawaiian shirts and those suggestive draws on his cigar are warning enough of the coming threat.